openhab/openhab-docs/_addons_bindings/zwave/doc/mcohome/mh9co2wd_0_0.md

 To press K2 once can remove it from the network. “- - -” displays and press K1 once can return to normal work.

+### Wakeup Information

+The MH9-CO2-WD does not permanently listen for messages sent from the controller - it will periodically wake up automatically to check if the controller has messages to send, but will sleep most of the time to conserve battery life.
+The wakeup period can be configured in the user interface - it is advisable not to make this too short as it will impact battery life - a reasonable compromise is 1 hour.

+The wakeup period does not impact the devices ability to report events or sensor data.
+The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.
 ## Channels

 The following table summarises the channels available for the MH9-CO2-WD -: